CSU Transfer

 • Participating in interviews or special evaluations.

 The list of impacted programs may vary from year to year, as majors are added and deleted frequently.
-Also, a major impacted at one campus may be open at another; therefore, students should consult www.assist.org, a MiraCosta College counselor, or a representative at their intended transfer campus to receive updated information about impacted majors.
+Also, a major impacted at one campus may be open at another; therefore, students should consult the ASSIST website, a MiraCosta College counselor, or a representative at their intended transfer campus to receive updated information about impacted majors.

 Transfer Planning

-As soon as possible after registering at MiraCosta College, students whose educational goal includes transferring to a CSU campus should meet with a MiraCosta College academic counselor to develop an appropriate educational plan.
-An "ed plan" is a term-by-term guide that consists of the general education courses, major preparation courses, and any transferable elective courses that are required by the student's desired CSU transfer destination.
-The college’s academic counselors will also ensure students are aware of CSU application deadlines as well as the entrance and graduation requirements that are specific to their desired transfer institution.
+As soon as possible after applying to MiraCosta College, students whose educational goal includes transferring to a CSU campus should meet with a MiraCosta College academic counselor to develop an appropriate educational plan.
+A comprehensive student education plan (CSEP) outlines the three components - general education pattern, major preparation courses, and transferable electives courses needed to prepare for transfer.

 All students obtaining a bachelor's degree from a CSU campus must satisfy general education (GE) requirements.
-A minimum of 48 semester units of GE is required: 39 units of lower-division and 9 units of upper-division courses.
+A minimum of 43 semester units of GE is required: 34 units of lower-division and 9 units of upper-division courses.
 All of the lower-division GE courses may be completed at MiraCosta before students transfer to a CSU campus.
-To satisfy the GE requirements, students must take specified courses in the following areas:
+To satisfy the GE requirements, students must take specified courses from the California General Education Transfer Curriculum (Cal-GETC) pattern in the following subject areas:

-Area B — Scientific Inquiry and Quantitative Reasoning
+• Area 2 — Mathematical Concepts and Quantitative Reasoning

 Major Preparation